janchj/sls-zone-s3-watcher/README.md

 ## Purpose

-Send an email with files have been changed on an S3 bucket.
+Send an email with file changes when any files are added/removed to an S3 bucket.